 - Sailors and Fishermans Bethel, Battery Green Road, Unknown

 You can also perform a more selective search for churches in the Lowestoft area that are recorded in the GENUKI church database.
-This will also help identify churches in nearby townships and/or parishes.
+This will also help identify other churches in nearby townships and/or parishes.
 You also have the option to see the location of the churches marked on a map.

 - A description of Lowestoft transcribed from Stephen Whatley's "Gazetteer of England" (1750) by Mel Lockie © 2011.